Estimated reading time: 7 minutes

 The more you can do to prepare a guest for a visit, the better their experience will be.

 11. Service Times – Directions

-Most churches have their service times listed somewhere on their website – but often difficult to find.
+Most churches have their service times listed somewhere on their website – but they are often difficult to find.
 Make it easy to find by having it front and center.

 There is nothing more frustrating than trying to find basic information.

-However, service times is one that should never be difficult to find.
+However, service times are one that should never be difficult to find.

 Ask someone who has never been on your website to go there and ask them how long it takes them to find this basic information.

 12. Getting Involved